Any structural or functional abnormality of the ventricles of the heart that results in enlargement or dysfunction.

-In hypertrophic cardiomyopathy (thickening of the heart muscle, often genetic in origin), the intraventricular septum thickens, ventricular (usually the left) filling time is shortened as it becomes stiff and resists the filling of blood into the chamber.
+In hypertrophic cardiomyopathy (thickening of the heart muscle, often genetic in origin) the intraventricular septum thickens, and the ventricular (usually the left) filling time is shortened as it becomes stiff resisting the filling of blood into the chamber.
 This in turn increases pressure in the atrium of the heart causing dilation leading to an increase in pulmonary venous pressure, and causing pulmonary edema.
 Hypertrophic cardiomyopathy eventually leads to heart failure.
 The goal of therapy here is to decrease contractility allowing time for the ventricle to fill, and to relieve pulmonary edema and congestion.

-The complications with cardiomyopathy are severe heart failure (See CHF), pulmonary effusion, thromboembolisms (blood clots), pulmonary embolus, DIC (disseminated intravascular coagulation) and sudden death.
+The complications of cardiomyopathy are severe heart failure (See CHF), pulmonary effusion, thromboembolisms (blood clots), pulmonary embolus, DIC (disseminated intravascular coagulation) and sudden death.

 The owner may state the rat has been losing weight, having difficulty breathing, and has not responded to previous treatment for what was believed to be a respiratory illness.

 Check for weight loss or gain.

 An x-ray (or CT, or MRI if equipment available), can be taken to determine size, shape of heart, or presence of congestion.

 Early signs tend to reflect no change in the cardiac silhouette.
 Late sign may reflect increased cardiothoracic ratio.